commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 [MS conditions ](https://github.com/commons-teaching/SBL.20004.2024/blob/main/ms_conditions.txt)

 ### Data treatment
-The data obtained from the LCMS were converted to a format supported do by the MZmine program ([like ProteoWizard](https://proteowizard.sourceforge.io/)) and through this software were analyzed.
+The data obtained from the LCMS were converted to a format supported do by the MZmine program (like [ProteoWizard](https://proteowizard.sourceforge.io/)) and through this software were analyzed.
 Then the data were processed in this order to obtain the features list of our samples:
+- Mass pick detection

 ## Results